CAOR-XRteam/scener_server/README.md

     e.
 The final binary (`.glb`) and its metadata (including asset IDs) are returned.

 #### `generate_3d_scene` Pipeline
 This pipeline constructs a complete 3D scene by decomposing the prompt and assembling the required assets.
+The workflow:

 1. Accepts a high-level text prompt describing a scene.
 2. Performs an **Initial Scene Decomposition** to identify the required objects and their properties.